What is a keyword?

 What are keywords?

 A keyword, or a focus keyword as some call it, is a word that describes the content on your page or post best.
-It’s the search term that you want to rank for with a certain page.
+It’s the search term you want to rank for with a certain page.
 So when people search for that keyword or phrase in Google or other search engines, they should find that page on your website.

 - What kind of search term do you want to be found for?